-Our Volunteer Program fulfills two of our Core Values: Primarily, it enables us to continue volunteering to fulfill our commitment to assist local Communities protect coastal resources; Secondly, it provides an opportunity to complete restoration in financially restricted areas.
+Our Volunteer Program fulfills three of our Core Values: Firstly, it enables us to continue fulfilling our commitment to involve local Communities in the protection of their own coastal resources; Secondly, it provides an opportunity to advance restoration efforts in financially restricted areas; Thirdly, it creates an opportunity to provide Environmental Education.

 Safe Harbor Environmental offers year round opportunities for volunteering on coastal restoration projects.
 The work is weather sensitive and volunteers are expected to be properly dressed for the coastal environment.
 There are no age, experience or educational restrictions.
 Volunteers should be available for 2-1/2 hour work periods.
 Our Volunteer Coordinator will provide project background and our restoration strategy, as well as offering helpful instructions for working side by side with Safe Harbor's Coastal Restoration Team.